-Liquid Web’s Director of Managed Applications on what keeps her inspired and tenacious in the world of tech.
+Liquid Web’s former Director of Managed Applications on what keeps her inspired and tenacious in the world of tech.

 Jessica Frick was given her first computer—an Apple IIGS, a gift from her father—when she was 10 years old, years before her first experiences with the Internet and dial-up connection.
 Born in Illinois and raised in southwest Orlando, Frick was interested in tech from the beginning.
 As a teen, she began learning HTML and made money by building and editing websites.
 By college, she was co-authoring scholarly research on the viability of online learning environments in university settings, an interest that would turn out to be prescient for 2020’s educational landscape.